Tmd All Blogs

 We're extremely sad to report that a employee has died due to falling from a misconfigured scaffold tower.

 Cambridge Magistrates Court heard how, on 15 September 2017, Sean Harding was working on a mobile tower levelling a steel beam that was seated on a door lintel.
 This involved using a crowbar to lever the beam up for a work colleague to insert a metal packer into the gap.
-Mr Harding caught ..
+Mr Harding caught his jacket sleeve on the tower, lost balance and fell over a single guard rail and down to ground level.
+He was taken to hospital but died three months later due to medical complications.